Skip to Content

 White nosed coati

-Originating in Central America, this introduced species resembles a raccoon.
-Still, whereas the raccoon has a black mask, the coati has a white mask and is larger, growing to a length of about 4 feet.
+The White-nosed coati, originating in Central America, is an introduced species that resembles a raccoon.
+Unlike the raccoon which has a black mask, the white-nosed coati has a white mask and is larger, growing to a length of about 4 feet

-They also have a longer nose, which it uses to sniff out prey.
-It is omnivorous and feeds on mammals, insects, lizards, and fruit.
+They have a long nose, which they use to sniff out prey.
+They are omnivorous and feed on mammals, insects, lizards, and fruit.
 Coatis are found in grasslands and deserts but prefer to live in forests.
-They are active during the day, making them slightly easier to spot.
-Coati is invasive because they have adapted their diets to include human-generated pollutants, which could harm the food chain within which it exists.
+They are active during the day, making them easier to spot.
+The coati is invasive as they have adapted their diets to include human-generated pollutants, which could harm the food chain within which it lives.

 There have been a few sightings of the white-nosed coati in Florida, but whether they have firmly established themselves in the Sunshine State is unknown.